teenamary/Coursera-Data-Visualization-and-Communication-Using-Tableau/README.md

-# Data-Visualization-and-Communication-Using-Tableau
+# Coursera-Data-Visualization-and-Communication-with-Tableau
-This repository contains the solved quizzes and final project of the course.
+This repository contains the solved quizzes of the Coursera's online course 'Data Visualization and Communication with Tableau'.